panoply/spx/docs/src/views/docs/components/state.md

 # State

-Component state is stored in the DOM and bindings are established so state changes reflect in template views.
+Component state is stored in the DOM and bindings are established so state changes reflect in mounted components.
 If you've used [stimulus.js](https://stimulusjs.org/), component state is similar to stimulus **values**.
 State references require you define an interface model via the static `connect.state` object in components, the static `connect.state` model accepts a couple of different definition structures and depending on your requirements.

 ---